 Considering our previous collected data when A. baumannii exposed to PF, we hypothesize that the citrate metabolism, where gltA is involved, is playing a role in A. baumanii’s metabolic flexibility to overcome nutrient deficiency and stress to succeed in diverse niches.
 Here, we focus our studies on gltA and its potential role on A. baumannii’s metabolic flexibility to survive under stressful conditions.

 Observing our previous transcriptomic data, we found that gltA was upregulated under PF treatment (log2 fold change of 2.14).
 In addition, other genes of the TCA were up or down-regulated (Fig. 1A).
 To first identify A. baumannii’s capacity to use different carbon and nitrogen sources upon exposure to PF, and if its ability to use diverse nutrients supports its growth in this condition, phenotype microarrays of different carbon sources and nitrogen sources were analyzed.
-Our data showed that under PF treatment A. baumannii had increased growth in L-Asparagine, L-Aspartic Acid, L-Glutamic Acid, L-Methionine, and L-Valine suggesting that A. baumannii can utilize different nutrients to promote its growth within a stressful environment.
+Our data showed that under PF treatment, A. baumannii had increased growth in L-Asparagine, L-Aspartic Acid, L-Glutamic Acid, L-Methionine, and L-Valine suggesting that A. baumannii can utilize different nutrients to promote its growth within a stressful environment.

 Considering that citrate is known to be an iron carrier, and knowing that PF is an ion limited media, we analyzed the iron-associated genes under PF treatment, and we observed that 23 DEGs are downregulated (Fig. 1B).
 This can be suggesting that citrate can be acting as an iron carrier to overcome the limiting condition of this metal.

-To assess if the presence of PF in A. baumannii’s growth environment would increase virulence we carried out infection assays in a Drosophila melanogaster model of infection.
+To assess if the presence of PF in A. baumannii’s growth environment would increase virulence, we carried out infection assays in a Drosophila melanogaster model of infection.
 A recent paper proposed Drosophila as a novel model system to study A. baumannii interaction with host cells 10.
-Our Results showed that when A. baumannii was treated with PF, the survival of the flies was reduced to 95.2% of inoculated individuals (Fig. 1C, P-value= 0.01).
+Our results showed that when A. baumannii was exposed to PF, the survival of the flies was reduced to 95.1% of inoculated individuals (Fig. 1C, P-value= 0.15).
 Under PF, both, A. baumannii’s metabolic flexibility and increase transcriptional response, allow this pathogen to conquer different niches.
 It is noteworthy that the D. melanogaster population used in this study is outbred and has been shown to be more robust than inbred fly lines used in many laboratories 11.
-Thus, even in highly robust D. melanogaster populations, there is an observable increase in virulence of A. baumannii when exposed to PF.
+Thus, even in highly robust D. melanogaster populations, an increase in virulence of A. baumannii when exposed to PF was observed.

 Collectively, our data shows that metabolic flexibility and metabolites can serve as tools for opportunistic pathogens to overcome stress or limited nutrient conditions to persist and survive in different sites of infection.
 Future in vivo infection studies in appropriate models will reinforce and validate the observe response.